WorkHealthLab

 Professor

-Dr. Melissa Milkie is Professor of Sociology at the University of Toronto and Chair of the Graduate Department.
+Dr. Melissa Milkie is Professor of Sociology at the University of Toronto.
 Her research focuses on structural and cultural changes in gender, work and family life over recent decades and how work-family configurations are linked to health and well-being.
+Recently she was named as one of the top-cited work-family researchers in the world by the Work-Family Researchers Network.

 Assistant Professor